lifekent/resume/README.md

 # General
 With over 7 years of web development, I have a firm grasp on managing all facets of large-scale enterprise applications development, from initial system design to deployment.
-I alwyas improve understanding of architecture, optimization and security to improve scalability, performance and profits
+I alwyas keep up to date understanding of architecture, optimization and security to improve scalability, performance and profits

 # Links
 **LinkedIn**: https://www.linkedin.com/in/lifekent/